moincreemers/swt/features.md

 ## Defects

-- When the maven webserver is running, recompiling sometimes results in a validation error on a page reference specifically.
+- When the maven (development) webserver is running, recompiling sometimes results in a validation error on a page reference specifically.
 Unclear why.
-Re-compiling (after adding a line break) always succeeds.
+Re-compiling always succeeds!
 Sometimes Maven already does a recompile but its unclear why it does that.
-- GetPageArgument throws when more than one 'd' argument is present on the hash.
 - GetCurrentPage does not work in the Page.onDeactivate event (the hash has already changed when this event is fired)
-- Global events are never dispatched to a widget other than the page.
+- Global events are no longer dispatched to a widget other than the page.
+Basically, sending global events back to widgets on which the subscription took place is disabled.
+This is because of refactoring in GlobalEvents.java.

+## VIEWER STATUS

 - For Viewer pages:
     - CORS is not enabled from server.
-Needs correct HTTP Headers to allow cross-domain requests to the API.
+Needs correct HTTP Headers to allow cross-domain requests to the API if we want to run the frontend from another host.
+If we can run both from the same domain, this should not be a problem.
-    - Cookie only APIs?
-Not sure if all APIs will work properly without cookies and just a JWT.
-        - Confirmed that viewer/services/document/list.json fails after a while with a 500 (Session is missing).
-The problem is that the JWT is valid and patient search still works but an 'URL hashing' security feature seems to rely on HttpSession to exist.
-Suggest to remove the URL hashing as it certainly is a proprietary security mechanism.
-        - The fact that a JWT authenticates the user but the HttpSession is not re-created seems to be a defect, this only affects some APIs.
-If it does, the request does not return a HTTP 401 but 500 which is strange.
-The WADO API's suffer this problem.
+    - ForView API still requires session cookie.
-        - The URL hashing in document retrieve endpoint is very problematic.
-This makes caching impossible.
+    - The URL hashing in document retrieve endpoint could be somewhat problematic.
+This makes caching impractical.
+There is no mechanism that provides an expiration time or anything like that.
     - Some APIs return HL7 data structures that need to be parsed to be useful.
 This is a bit of extra work ( HL7Lib.java).
+This work is incomplete at this time so things like patient email / phone is not parsed yet.
-    - WADO client
+    - WADO client works but is very, very basic right now.
-    - CDA's render, but not great.
-CSS/layout is a bit 'off'.
+    - CDA's render ok, but not great.
+CSS/layout seems a bit 'off'.
+Needs a closer inspection.
+Everything currently just opens in another tab/window.
+This could be reasonable but we can provide an iframe instead.
     - Features missing:
+        - Session timeout --> automatic logout with warning dialog
+        - Disclaimers
+        - Multiple (configurable) Document Lists
-        - Document actions
+        - Document Actions
-        - PIX
+        - Document Filters (client-side)
+        - Patient consent (should NOT be part of ForView anyway and we already have a new Patient-facing Consent App)
-        - Export
+        - Patient Identifiers
         - Forms
-        - Patient consent
+        - DICOM Export
-        - Image Upload
+        - User settings
+        - About screen (licences, use policy, 3rd party notices)
+        - Image Upload.
+This is currently a plugin on top of the old ForView but should probably be an integral part of the viewer and not a plugin.

 ## Started

 - KeyShortcutWidget that can be configured to capture certain key strokes and then raise an event.
 Even double keyed shortcuts could easily be captured.
-- iFrame with staticData binding support: started.
+- iFrame with data binding support: started.
 - responsive css. on hold: difficult to define exact requirements
 - unit tests that can run/verify generated JS
 - FileUpload widget (and Binary upload).
 Widget completed, not tested.
+- Download method when using code to load an image.

 ## Backlog

 - Create a development/debug widget that can work with the tracing?
 Also: instrumentation module for UI testing
 - make open/selection widgets in tables focusable (class/attribute)
 - make timer interval gettable and settable in JS.
-- htmlTable: conditional formatting (based on staticData)
+- htmlTable: conditional formatting (based on data)
-- htmlTable: record selection. should lead to event handler on TableBody that provides an event with the selection staticData and the record being (de-)selected.
+- htmlTable: record selection. should lead to event handler on TableBody that provides an event with the selection data and the record being (de-)selected.
 - htmlTable: perhaps a CSS style for selected records?
 - MapDataAdapter, add option to combine multiple columns into one or split a column into multiple columns
-- join-staticData-adapter
+- join-data-adapter
 - Configuration options through beans (using @Component and injecting into ToolkitController?)
 - more support for page layout
 - disable/enable individual options in checkbox/radiobutton lists
 - breadcrumb Widget
 - limit htmlTable loading to a number of records and then show a "load more records" htmlButton or something.
 This is needed to protect against huge responses.
-- TextArea widget
+- TextArea widget.
+It is undefined what this will be used for exactly.
+If we need a way to enter large amounts of text then text area is perhaps too basic.
 - htmlTable header/footer for Grid
 - tree widget?
 And in combination with htmlTable?
 - htmlTable header with hierarchy.
-Data view staticData structure support this.
+Data view structure support this.
 - css support & responsive.
 Theme support?
 - adding fonts? not arbitrary but with indirection.
 So a way to define "serif", "sans-serif", "monospace" and "icons" ( for example).
 Then add an Enum to set desired font in widgets.
-- update service support for other HTTP methods and encoding
 - Language support.
 We can do multi-language constants, this is easy to implement.
 Users would still need to set a different text for each language they want to support which may be a bit tedious and result in messy Java code.
 Constant tokens are now generated automatically, we probably want a way to set a constant token so that we can